Fredmesmer/BattlestringIdFinder/README.md

 # BattlestringIdFinder
-Check for added string in the string csv of batllefrontII and return their ID
+Checks for added strings in a strings CSV for STAR WARS Battlefront II Returns their ID and their hash

 This app is in alpha state. atm it can just give you the hash of the string ID